nothans/TWANG/README.md

 ![](http://www.buildlog.net/blog/wp-content/uploads/2018/04/20180416_103412.jpg)

 ## Enclosure
-Files to print the original enclosure can be found [here](http://www.thingiverse.com/thing:1116899) The Tindie kit version version of the enclosure can be found [here](https://www.thingiverse.com/thing:2770292)
+Files to print the original enclosure and controller knob can be found [here](http://www.thingiverse.com/thing:1116899) The Tindie kit version version of the enclosure can be found [here](https://www.thingiverse.com/thing:2770292)